hwaaaaanii/DLPA-Code-Reproduce/README.md

 The paper proposes a new algorithm, DLPA (Dynamics Learning and Predictive Control with Parameterized Actions), which is tailored for Parameterized Action Markov Decision Processes (PAMDPs).
 Key contributions of the paper include:

-1. Three inference structures for the transition model considering the entangled parameterized action space.
+1. **Three inference structures** for the transition model considering the entangled parameterized action space.
-2. Transition model updates with H-step loss.
+2. **Transition model updates** with H-step loss.
-3. Learning two separate reward predictors conditioned on the prediction for termination.
+3. **Learning two separate reward predictors** conditioned on the prediction for termination.
-4. A PAMDP-specific Model Predictive Path Integral (MPPI) control approach.
+4. **A PAMDP-specific Model Predictive Path Integral (MPPI) control** approach.

+### Parameterized Action Markov Decision Processes (PAMDPs)

+PAMDPs extend the traditional Markov Decision Process (MDP) framework by introducing parameterized actions.
+Each discrete action is parameterized by some continuous parameters, making the action space more complex and semantically meaningful.
+This allows for more structural exploration and solving more complex tasks.

+### Dynamics Learning and Predictive Control with Parameterized Actions (DLPA)

+DLPA is designed to handle the complexity of PAMDPs by incorporating the following elements:
+- **Transition Predictor**: Predicts the next state given the current state, discrete action, and continuous parameters.
+- **Reward Predictor**: Predicts the reward for the given state-action pair.
+- **Continuation Predictor**: Determines whether the trajectory continues at the next time step.

+The algorithm uses H-step prediction loss to train these components, improving the agent's understanding of long-term consequences of actions.

 ## Experimental Setup